Why Signing an APK is Essential for Uploading Private Apps in MDM?

 How to Enable Single app kiosk mode?

-Single app kiosk mode is a configuration that locks a device to run only a specific application.
-The application starts on its own, operates in the foreground, and keeps coming back even when the device is restarted or shut off.
-Kiosk mode, then, ...
+Single-app kiosk mode is a configuration that restricts a device to run only a single, designated application.
+The selected application launches automatically, remains in the foreground, and reopens even after the device is restarted or powered off. ...